neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sentiment-analysis/sentiment-analysis-cli.md

 #### Save Dataset as a CSV File

-For this example, we use Hugging Face `datasets` to create a CSV file for Rotten Tomatoes that can be passed to SparseML's CLI but you can use any framework you want to create the CSV.
+We use Hugging Face `datasets` to create a CSV file for Rotten Tomatoes that can be passed to SparseML's CLI:

-Run the following to create the CSV files:

 ```python
 from datasets import load_dataset